Azure/aks-engine/docs/topics/kubernetes-walkthrough.md

    * To see a list of your nodes type `kubectl get nodes`.
 If you want full detail of the nodes, add `-o yaml` to become `kubectl get nodes -o yaml`.
    * To see a list of running pods type `kubectl get pods --all-namespaces`.
 1. Start your first Docker image by typing `kubectl run nginx --image nginx`.
 This will start the nginx Docker container in a pod on one of the nodes.
 1. Type `kubectl get pods -o yaml` to see the full details of the nginx deployment.
 You can see the host IP and the podIP.
 The pod IP is assigned from the pod CIDR on the host.
-Run curl to the pod ip to see the nginx output, eg. `curl 10.244.1.4`
+Run curl to the pod IP to see the nginx output, eg. `curl 10.244.1.4`
   ![Image of curl to podIP](../static/img/kubernetes-nginx1.png)
 1. The next step is to expose the nginx deployment as a Kubernetes service on the private service network 10.0.0.0/16:
    1. Expose the service with command `kubectl expose deployment nginx --port=80`.